glouppe/info8010-deep-learning/lecture4.md

 ## Adam

-Finally, Adam is like RMSProp with momentum, but with bias correction terms for the first and second moments.
+Similar to RMSProp with momentum, but with bias correction terms for the first and second moments.

 $$\begin{aligned}
 s\_t  &=  \rho\_1 s\_{t-1} + (1-\rho\_1) g\_t \\\\